sass/sass-site/source/blog/030-request-for-comments-new-js-api.html.md

 [the Logger proposal]: https://github.com/sass/sass/tree/main/proposal/js-logger.d.ts

 Sass will also provide a built-in logger, `Logger.silent`, that never emits any messages.
-This will allow users to easily run Sass in "quiet mode" where no warnings are ever surfaced.
+This will allow you to easily run Sass in "quiet mode" where no warnings are ever surfaced.

 ## Importers